Fall 2020 Semester

 We will also provide a host of experiences for our entering first-year and transfer students from across the world, so that they feel part of our community, and can seamlessly transition in person as soon as possible.

-Please see our international students page for additional guidance and FAQs related to visas and immigration status, travel and housing.
+Please visit our international students section for information about your academic options for the fall along with FAQs related to visas and immigration status, travel and housing.

 Summer 2020 Sessions